-Jesuitical Podcast Inteview - Full Text
+Jesuitical Podcast Interview - Full Text

 Our Co-Founder and Director Avril Baigent is in Rome as a facilitator for the Synod Assembly, and she was interviewed by Zac and Ashley in October 2024 to talk about the concrete and practical ways a parish could become more Synodal at the grassroots.